-Major depression is an episode of sadness or apathy along with other symptoms that lasts at least two consecutive weeks and is severe enough to interrupt daily activities.
-Depression is not a sign of weakness or a negative personality.
-It is a major public health problem and a treatable medical condition.
+Major Depression Disorder (MDD) is a common and serious mood disorder, marked by one or more episodes of sadness or apathy along with other symptoms (emotional or physical) that lasts at least two consecutive weeks and is severe enough to interrupt daily activities.
+The symptoms of depression can include:

-- Fatigue and decreased energy
+- Fatigue or decreased energy

-- Excessive sleep
+- Excessive sleep or difficulty with early-morning waking

 - Persistent aches or pains, headaches, cramps, or digestive problems

 - Difficulty thinking, concentrating, or making decisions

 Have a question about TMS therapy, depression, or mental illness?
 Use #AskGreenbrookTMS on any social media channel to submit your question.
 Our care team will post answers to the most frequently asked questions.

 Why should I get treatment for my depression?